wichmann-lab/teamproject-photography/README.md

 ## Getting Started

 ### 🛠 Set up
-+ Make a new directory under the standard home directory called "TheImageIterator".
++ Create a new directory under the standard home directory called "TheImageIterator".

   Home directory..

-     + for Windows: C/Users/username/TheImageIterator
+     + for Windows: C/Users/username/

-     + for Mac OS: /Users/username/TheImageIterator
+     + for Mac OS: /Users/username/

 + Make sure to save the configuration file "imageIteratorSettings.json" under this folder.
 + Then execute the plugin.